 Even with close monitoring, the region is still under the threat of human impacts, invasive species and climate change.
 Despite the significance of the aquatic system, human development and land use continue to put a strain on the environment.
 Fortunately, even with the threats and history of water level losses, the fishery continues to thrive.

-That’s still the case, according to John Paul Leblanc, doctoral candidate in biology at McMaster University in Ontario and author of the study.
+According to John Paul Leblanc, doctoral candidate in biology at McMaster University in Ontario and author of a 2014 study.
 “It still has a trophy muskie fishery,” he said.
-“The paper isn’t all doom and gloom.”

-But a combination of dropping water levels and shoreline development appears to have ruined a set of coastal marshes in South Eastern Georgian Bay as muskie nursery habitat, according to the study.
-In 1981, the Ontario Ministry of Natural Resources documented 16 nursery sites in the Severn Sound area that supported young-of-the-year muskie.
+Still, while the fishery has continued to produce record-sized muskie, shoreline development has led to the destruction of several coastal marshes in South Eastern Georgian Bay.
+In 1981, the Ontario Ministry of Natural Resources documented 16 nursery sites in the Severn Sound area that supported young-of-the-year muskies.
 When Leblanc and his colleagues returned to those sites in 2012 and 2013, they found absolutely none remaining.

-Part of that change has been brought on by sustained low water levels since 1999 that reached a record low in January 2013.
-An earlier study by Patricia Chow-Fraser, a professor of life sciences at McMaster who also supervised Leblanc’s study, estimated that fish have lost access to 25 percent of the coastal wetland habitat in eastern Georgian Bay that was available at the historical high water level.
+One of the primary contributors to vegetation losses was the influence of the lower water levels that occurred between 1999 and 1913.
+An earlier study by Patricia Chow-Fraser, a professor of life sciences at McMaster who also supervised Leblanc’s study, estimated that fish have lost access to 25 percent of the coastal wetland habitat in eastern Georgian Bay that was available at the historically high water level.